Energy debt: Why I need 3 days to recover from 3 work days - autistic burnout cycle

 This is what autistic burnout actually feels like.
 Not just tired—completely unable to function.
 Energy debt is my term for the chronic burnout state I operate in.

 The difference between tired and energy debt?
-Easy way to know: waking up the next day with no spoons to engage in any tasks that demand even a little cognitive effort.
+Easy way to know: waking up the next day with no energy to engage in any tasks that demand even a little cognitive effort.
 Physical tiredness goes away the following day.
 Energy debt does NOT.

 The Compound Effect

 Each consecutive day gets harder.
-I end each day—Friday, Saturday, Sunday—on 0 spoons.
+I end each day—Friday, Saturday, Sunday—on 0 energy.
 This gives me less to work with the following day.
 The cycle continues, making each day significantly more exhausting and demanding more recovery time.

 What Energy Debt Costs Me